-To help address their exposures and stay protected amid potential losses, carpentry contractors should consider the following forms of coverage:
+To help address their exposures and stay protected amid potential losses, HVAC contractors should consider the following forms of coverage:

-- Commercial property insurance-This coverage can help pay the repair or replacement costs if a carpentry contractor's commercial property-such as their office area, storage space, tools and equipment-gets damaged, stolen or destroyed due to a covered event. - Commercial auto coverage-If any vehicles in a carpentry contractor's fleet end up in an accident on the road, this type of insurance can assist with the associated vehicle repair and bodily injury expenses. - Inland marine/installation floater insurance-Such coverage can help pay for losses stemming from a carpentry contractor's materials, tools and equipment getting lost, stolen or damaged while in transit. - Workers' compensation coverage-If a carpentry contractor's employees get injured or become ill on the job, this coverage can help pay those workers' hospital bills, treatment costs and lost wages. - General liability insurance-This coverage can assist if a carpentry contractor is held legally or financially liable for injuries, harm or damage to another party or their property. - Completed operations coverage-If a customer holds a carpentry contractor responsible for injuries or property damage that occurred due to the faulty completion of a project, this type of insurance can help pay the related costs. - Cyber liability insurance-Such coverage can assist with a variety of first- and third-party expenses that may result from a carpentry contractor experiencing a data breach or other cyber incident. - Errors and omissions (E&O) coverage-If a customer claims a carpentry contractor provided negligent services, didn't uphold contractual promises, conducted incomplete or substandard work, or made other professional mistakes or omissions, E&O insurance can help pay the resulting expenses. - Employment practices liability (EPL) insurance-In the event that a carpentry contractor is faced with employee lawsuits alleging workplace discrimination or harassment, wrongful termination or discipline, or failure to employ or promote, EPL coverage can assist with the associated defense costs. - Umbrella and excess coverage-If a carpentry contractor's claim costs exceed the limits for their primary liability policies (e.g., commercial auto and general liability insurance), this coverage can increase those limits.
+- Commercial property insurance-This coverage can help pay the resulting repair or replacement costs if an HVAC contractor's commercial property-such as their office area, storage space, tools and equipment-gets damaged, stolen or destroyed due to a covered event. - Commercial auto coverage-If any vehicles in an HVAC contractor's fleet end up in an accident on the road, this type of insurance can assist with the associated vehicle repair and bodily injury expenses. - Inland marine/installation floater insurance-Such coverage can help pay for losses stemming from an HVAC contractor's materials, tools and equipment getting lost, stolen or damaged while in transit. - Workers' compensation coverage-If an HVAC contractor's employees get injured or become ill on the job, this coverage can help pay those workers' hospital bills, treatment costs and lost wages. - General liability insurance-This coverage can assist if an HVAC contractor is held legally or financially liable for injuries, harm or damage to another party or their property. - Completed operations coverage-If a customer holds an HVAC contractor responsible for injuries or property damage that occurred due to the faulty completion of a project, this type of insurance can help pay the related costs. - Cyber liability insurance-Such coverage can assist with a variety of first- and third-party expenses that may result from an HVAC contractor experiencing a data breach or other cyber incident. - Errors and omissions (E&O) coverage-If a customer claims that an HVAC contractor provided negligent services, didn't uphold contractual promises, conducted incomplete or substandard work, or made other professional mistakes or omissions, E&O insurance can help pay the resulting expenses. - Employment practices liability (EPL) insurance-In the event that an HVAC contractor is faced with employee lawsuits alleging workplace discrimination or harassment, wrongful termination or discipline, or failure to employ or promote, EPL coverage can assist with the associated defense costs. - Umbrella and excess coverage-If an HVAC contractor's claim costs exceed the limits for their primary liability policies (e.g., commercial auto and general liability insurance), this coverage can increase those limits.
 Additionally, umbrella policies can help broaden existing policy coverage.